disruptiveplanets/splash/README.md

 # Future development:
-- Algorithm are constantly being imrove.A more robust and faster transit matching algorithm is being build.
+- Algorithm are constantly being improved.
+A more robust and faster transit matching algorithm is being build, and currently being tested.
-- A completeness test will be performed using the algorithm.
+- A completeness test will be performed using the algorithm, and perhaps part of the code.